Moduli of real pointed quartic curves: Reflection groups and real tori

 \subsection{Root tori and their invariants}

-Root system of del Pezzo type are (products of) root systems of type $ADE$ so that all roots have the same length.
-For such root systems we can canonically identify the root (resp weight) and the coroot (resp coweight) lattices $R$ and $R^\vee$ (resp $P$ and $P^\vee$).
+If the type of a root system $R$ occurs in Equation \ref{delpezzotype} we say it is of del Pezzo type.
+Such root systems are products of root systems of type $ADE$ so that all roots have the same length.
+This implies that we can identify the root (resp weight) and the coroot (resp coweight) lattices $R$ and $R^\vee$ (resp $P$ and $P^\vee$).
 To simplify notation we use this identification from now on.
+To a root system $R$ of del Pezzo type we associate the complex torus $\mathbb{T}=\mathbb{C}^\ast \otimes P = \Hom(Q,\mathbb{C}^\ast)$.
+It has a natural action of the Weyl group $W$. \begin{thm} The quotient $W\backslash \mathbb{T}$ is an affine toric variety and the algebra of $W$-invariants of $\mathbb{Z}[Q]$ is the semi-group algebra given by